 Local, organic – or should that be ‘honest’ – food

 Restaurant Fa.
 Pekelhaaring tries to use as much locally sourced and organic food as possible.
 Although they don’t necessarily look for a certification.
 They source from local farmers that they know and visit them themselves – a trend that you see more and more in restaurants in Amsterdam.
 Therefore you will not always see the term “organic” on the menu; as that claim needs a certification.
-Anyway, just as their sister-restaurant Fa.
-Speijkervet in West, they not only use local, seasonal, sustainable and ‘honest’ ingredients and products, they also adept to the principle of Top to Tail.
+They not only use local, seasonal, sustainable and ‘honest’ ingredients and products, they also adept to the principle of Top to Tail.
 Using all consumable parts of an animal as much as possible.

 Not necessarily organic, but very conscious nonetheless